 - 3.1 Under the Equality Act 2010, the Council is required to eliminate discrimination, advance equality of opportunity, and foster good relations between equality groups.
-Carrying out Equality Impact Assessments for plans and policies allows the Council to demonstrate that it is meeting these duties. - 3.2 A full EFIA is not required at this stage and will be carried out in a further report to the Licensing Committee following the consultation process.
+Carrying out Equality Impact Assessments for plans and policies allows the Council to demonstrate that it is meeting these duties. - 3.2 A full equality impact assessment has been completed and it was found that there is no significant impact in relation to the short term lets policy statement.
+This is a mandatory licensing scheme being introduced by the Scottish Government.
+Local Authorities are required to implement this scheme on their behalf.
+The Scottish Government EQIA demonstrates that there are no potentially negative impacts to equality groups as a result of the introduction of a short term let licensing scheme.